onflapp/gs-webbrowser/README.md

 ### Prerequisites

+WebBrowser.app relies on GS Desktop to work properly, using it as stand-alone application is probably not going to work.

 As the app is just a wrapper, it obviously needs Chrome properly installed.
 This can be done differently depending on what version or flavour of your Linux distro you are running.